DataDog/integrations-extras/botprise/README.md

 ## Overview

-Botprise's Datadog integration allows you to send [Botprise][7] events to the event stream in Datadog.
-It submits Datadog events into the system over email.
+Botprise's Datadog integration allows you to send generated [Botprise][7] events to Datadog using webhook.
+It helps to monitor your applications and to ensure Botprise is working as expected.

+![image-datadog-botprise-events][9]

 ## Setup

+To use the Botprise-Datadog integration, you must be a customer of Botprise.
+For more information about Botprise, visit us at [https://www.botprise.com/][10].

 ### Installation